rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 <a name="6.22.3.2">6.22.3.2</a> *Optionally*, disregard minor illustrations.

 <a name="6.22.3.3">6.22.3.3</a> **Ornaments, etc.** Do not regard ornaments (e.g., head-pieces, vignettes, tail-pieces, printers’ devices, architectural borders), pictorial covers, or pictorial dust jackets as illustrations.
-Make a note on these if considered important (see [Details of illustrative content, 6.225.3.2](/DCRMR/phys-desc/Details-of-illustrative-content/#6.225.3.2)).
+Make a note on these [Details of illustrated content](/DCRMR/phys-desc/Details-of-illustrative-content/) if considered important (see [6.225.3.2](/DCRMR/phys-desc/Details-of-illustrative-content/#6.225.3.2)).

 <a name="6.22.3.4">6.22.3.4</a> **Illustrated title pages**.
 Treat illustrated title pages as illustrative content.
 Make a note to indicate any title-page illustration so treated if considered important (see [Details of illustrative content, 6.225.3.3](/DCRMR/phys-desc/Details-of-illustrative-content/#6.225.3.3)).

 <a name="6.22.3.5">6.22.3.5</a> **Graphic processes or techniques**. *Optionally*, record controlled terms for graphic processes or techniques used in producing illustrative content in [Production method](/DCRMR/phys-desc/Production-method/) (see [6.27.3.1](/DCRMR/phys-desc/Production-method/#6.27.3.1)).
 Make a note describing these graphic processes or techniques in more detail if considered important (see [Details of illustrative content, 6.225.3.4](/DCRMR/phys-desc/Details-of-illustrative-content/#6.225.3.4)).

 ## 6.22.31 Types of illustrations